YikeShen/yikeshen.github.io/_pages/JOIN.md

 * Unofficial transcripts (International students please translate your transcripts into English, except for applicants from China)

 # Master students
 Master students are typically admitted through the Department of Earth and Environmental Sciences as non-thesis non-funded option.
-Students have the opportunity to work with a Professor after they started their program to transfer to thesis option.
+Students have the opportunity to work with a Professor after they start their program to transfer to thesis option.
-Please read the instruction to [apply](http://catalog.uta.edu/science/earth/graduate/#masterstext)
+Please read the instruction to [apply](http://catalog.uta.edu/science/earth/graduate/#masterstext).

 # Undergraduate students
 UTA undergraduate students, please send an email inquiry to Dr. Shen about potential undergraduate research opportunities.

 # Postdocs
 We are currenly not looking for postdocs at this point.

 #### Please note, all incomplete or spam email applications will not be considered.